-In the input column, the first line opens your voice app (in this case an Alexa skill called Bartender).
+In the input column, the first line opens your voice app (in this case an Alexa skill called Quick List).
 The expected column is what we expect the skill to say in reply.
 When we click Run, the expected is compared to what AVS reports back – in partial matches.
-For instance, in the example above the expected response on the second line “found” is accepted even though the whole response is “I found a drink named Pisco Sour would you like to know the ingredients”.
+For instance, in the example above the expected response on the second line “add” is accepted even though the whole response is “added 1 items”.

 You can move on to the next step in the conversation with your device.
 The session is maintained, so we don’t have to continue to invoke the skill every other line.

 When you click Run, we see the results come back from the voice service in real-time.
 In this example, we have two successful results and one unsuccessful result.
 The error shows up in red along with the response as you can see on the first line.
 If you want to test multiple valid responses for the same input (“hi”, “hello”, “welcome back”, etc.), you can try our YAML editor.

 How does the Bespoken Virtual Device SDK Work?

 This automated testing is made possible by using the Bespoken Virtual Device SDK.
 Here’s what it’s doing: